- Table of Contents

 Role Overview

-Category managers oversee specific spend categories within an organisation.
+Category managers oversee specific spending categories within an organisation.
 These categories could be as diverse as IT, marketing, or logistics.
 They develop and execute strategic plans to optimise costs and drive innovation within their assigned areas.

 Key Responsibilities